nuthanc/ml-stephen/README.md

             * If the results match, then it is kept, else discarded
         * Writing splitDataset function inside score.js to split the data into test set and training set
             * The data needs to be shuffled because if dropped manually from left to right, then if we take the left half as training set and right half as test set, we are going to get some ridiculous results
+        * Passing testSet's bucket to distance along with trainingSet's bucket
+        * In runAnalysis, for each testSet predicting the bucket with the help of all the elements in the training set